mystorm-org/BlackIce-II/examples/readme.md

 * pll

-    An example that shows how to use a PLL to create different clocks
+    An example that shows how to use a PLL to create different clocks.

+* pll\_advanced

+    A lot more PLL examples.